lucianomartini/texasflood/README.md

 Capabilities:
 =============

--Easy configuration if compared to systemd
+*Fully sysvinit compatible, it uses sysvinit the core init.
--Fully sysvinit compatible, it uses sysvinit the core init.
+*Easy configuration if compared to systemd
--Fix the priorities (auto renice) for the programs that are important for you.
+*Fix the priorities (auto renice) for the programs that are important for you.
--Parallel Services Loading based on the script name number, put the same number to load in parallel.
+*Parallel Services Loading based on the script name number, put the same number to load in parallel.
    S25-apache S25-postgresql - It will load at same time.
-   S26-mysql - It will wait for apache and postgresql to become loaded -Auto restart of service  or just auto send e-mail.  (not included in this version for now (are included on olders resulinux), but it is ready to go in the next),
+   S26-mysql - It will wait for apache and postgresql to become loaded *Auto restart of service  or just auto send e-mail.  (not included in this version for now (are included on olders resulinux), but it is ready to go in the next),
--Much more
+*Much more

 Is really the fastest way to boot a linux machine without going out from sysvinit, and it is even faster than systemd, without the crap.